Karnataka BJP MLC booked for saying deputy commissioner ‘may have come from Pakistan’

 The Karnataka Police on Monday filed a first information report against Bharatiya Janata Party MLC N Ravi Kumar for saying that Kalaburagi Deputy Commissioner Fouzia Taranum “may have come from Pakistan”, The Indian Express reported.

-Taranum, a 2015 cadre Indian Administrative Service officer, was a recipient of the best electoral practices award conferred by the president in January.

 The Karnataka Indian Administrative Service Officers’ Association has condemned Kumar’s remark.
+Taranum is a 2015 cadre Indian Administrative Service officer.

 Kumar, the chief whip of the Opposition in the Legislative Council, made the comment at a rally organised by the Hindutva Party in Kalaburagi on Saturday against the alleged mistreatment of BJP MLC Chalavadi Narayanaswamy in Chittapur on May 21, NDTV reported.